Indian Ocean oriental sweetlips: Description

 The Indian Ocean oriental sweetlips has fleshy lips which become greatly swollen as the fish ages.
 There are 6 pores on its chin but there is no median pit.
 The dorsal fin contains 12–14 spines and 16–20 soft rays while the anal fin has 3 spines and 7–8 soft rays.
 The adults of this species have a basic light greyish colour of which fades to white on the abdomen.
 It has alternating black and white stripes. the black stripes normally broader on the upper body, the fins are yellow, as are the snout and forehead, The dorsal, anal and caudal fins are marked with blackish spots.
 The subadults have wide stripes on their head, body and fins while the juveniles have black blotches and spots that are joined but which slowly split into longitudinal stripes as they grow, the pectoral fins of juveniles are black.
 This species attains a maximum total length of 72 cm.

 Distribution

 The Indian Ocean oriental sweetlips is found in the Indo-Pacific region.
 Its range extends from East Africa from Djibouti to South Africa, Madagascar, the Seychelles and Mascarene Islands, the Gulf of Mannar in India and the Andaman and Nicobar Islands east to Micronesia, Samoa, the Society Islands and Guam.
-It can alsdo be found from Western Australia to Papua New Guinea and New Caledonia.
+It can also be found from Western Australia to Papua New Guinea and New Caledonia.

 Habitat and biology

 The Indian Ocean oriental sweetlips inhabits shallow, coastal coral reefs, lagoons and seaward reefs at depths of 2 to 25 m.
-It is found singly or in small aggregations and is tends to be nocturnal.
+It is found singly or in small aggregations and tends to be nocturnal.
 The juveniles may be found in tidepools and in beds of sea grass.
 It forages at night feeding on small invertebrates such crustaceans, gastropods or annelids, as well as smaller fishes.
 It is an oviparous species which spawns as distinct pairs.